 - (A) Layoff Order.
 In the event of layoff for any reason, employees shall be laid off in the inverse order of seniority in their classification.
-For the purposes of layoffs, Deputy Sheriff Patrol and Deputy Sheriff Corrections shall be considered separate and distinct classifications. - (B) Recall.
+For the purposes of layoffs, Deputy Sheriff Patrol and Deputy Sheriff Corrections shall be considered separate and distinct classifications.
+In addition, for the purposes of layoffs, Inmate Program Specialist II, Property Control Technician II and Records Technician/Civil Clerk II shall be considered the same classification. - (B) Recall.
 For the purpose of recall, employees shall be called back from layoff in seniority order.
 The layoff list will include the names of employees who have bumped in lieu of layoff.
 If an employee has been on layoff for more than twenty-four (24) months, they shall not be subject to recall.